 The websites of most brands and retailers are suddenly their primary means of engagement with customers, both old and new.
 That means their online presence has now become the equivalent of a flagship store and must be equipped accordingly.
 The good news is that in the online realm, optimising category description content for SEO can serve the same function as having a strong and enticingly laid out retail outlet on a sought-after high street, attracting new customers, especially at the initial consideration and evaluation stages of the purchase journey.
 With 80% of shoppers ignoring Google’s paid ads, securing a top five result from organic search queries is essential.
 To achieve this, ranking well for generic category terms with high volumes of search traffic, and long-tail category terms with high purchase intent, through high-quality category content, optimised with the correct vocabulary and metadata to search, is critical to success.

-According to Quill’s recent assessment, Habitat was a top performer in this area, providing well-formatted, useful and highly relevant category information, linking to appropriate products with key phrases and metadata optimised for semantic search.
+According to Quill’s recent assessment of 50 leading home and garden retailers, 52% are missing out on valuable organic traffic by having sub-standard category descriptions.
+Habitat was a top performer in this area, providing well-formatted, useful and highly relevant category information, linking to appropriate products with key phrases and metadata optimised for semantic search.
 Recognising the critical role of category content, Habitat displays an impressive level of detail – providing unique descriptions for each one of its minor subcategories, as well as the main sections.
 For example, under its ‘Sofa and Armchair’ category, interesting and well-written category descriptions are supplied for no fewer than 14 sub-categories, including ‘Two-seater sofas’, ‘Three-seater sofas’ and ‘Sofa beds’.